Visa rules for Ras Al Khaimah free zone

 The first step is to register with the e-channel service.
 This is an online visa approval platform designed by the authorities for a seamless visa application process.It cuts through unnecessary and repetitive paperwork and makes the entire process transparent and efficient.
 A mandatory registration fee and a refundable deposit are required.

 2. Entry Permit

-The next step is obtaining an entry permit or an employment visa.
-Permits are issued 15 days post-application, but an AED 1000 payment can fast-track the delivery to 7 days.
-The permit is valid for 6 months.
-A visa applicant has to stay in the UAE till all the processes are complete.
+The next step is to obtain an entry permit or an employment visa.
+Such permits are issued 15 days post-application, but an AED 1,000 payment can fast-track the delivery to 7 days.
+Additionally, the permit is valid for six months.
+A visa applicant has to stay in the UAE till all the processes are completed.

 3. Status Adjustment

 Status adjustment on change is a process necessary for activating the entry permit.
 There are three ways for status adjustment.
 The in-country process is for people living in the UAE.
 It involves submitting your passport to the immigration department, which will be returned in 3-5 days after being stamped.

 If you are not present in the UAE while the visa is issued, you can opt for the out-of-country process.
 Exit and re-enter UAE and present your printed visa to an immigration officer at the airport, who will stamp it.